 Step onto the rain-slicked platform at Spa railway station in Belgium on the morning of November 9, 1918.
 The air is sharp with coal smoke and wet leaves.
-A small knot of exhausted officers in mud-stained greatcoats surrounds a tall man wearing the uniform of a Prussian field marshal—spiked helmet, Iron Cross at his throat, face pale and drawn.
+A small knot of exhausted officers in mud-stained greatcoats surrounds a tall man wearing the uniform of a Prussian field marshal, with a spiked helmet, Iron Cross at his throat, face pale and drawn.
 He is fifty-nine, but he looks older.
-His name is Wilhelm II, German Emperor and King of Prussia, and in the last few hours, he has been told—first gently, then bluntly—that the army no longer obeys him.
+His name is Wilhelm II, German Emperor and King of Prussia, and in the last few hours, he has been told first gently, then bluntly, that the army no longer obeys him.
 The war is lost.
 The sailors at Kiel have mutinied.
 Berlin is in the hands of revolutionaries.
 The chancellor has already announced his abdication without asking permission.
 Now the emperor stands beside a waiting train, clutching a walking stick, staring at the tracks as though they might lead somewhere other than exile.

 The Summer of Collapse – The Hundred Days Offensive (July–October 1918)